shayanderson/lark-framework/README.md

 // string(8) "/my/file"
 // bool(true)
 ```
-The CLI `Output` class is an output and style helper.
+The CLI `Lark\Cli\Output` class is used for output and styling output.
 ```php
 $o = $cli->output();